-If this is a concern, ask if there are any exhibits that have a high amount of strobe or flashing lights or loud noises when you arrive.
+If this is a concern, ask if there are any exhibits that have a high amount of strobe or flashing lights, or loud noises when you arrive.
 If the front desk does not know, maintenance would be a good resource as well, since they often spend lots of time in these exhibits.
 When I volunteered at a sensory-friendly event, I warned parents of guests with sensory integration about some hidden buttons in exhibits that made loud animal noises, another machine that made loud croaking noises, and a light that was temporarily flickering in another exhibit.

 Because I have no depth perception, I find IMAX shows to be weird because I can’t wear the 3D glasses.
 However, many museums offer descriptive audio devices that can describe what is on screen without obscuring other dialogue.
 These devices should be requested when tickets are purchased, and some may require a safety deposit.

 Often free, museums offer audio tours that describe items around the museum from a certain perspective- for example, Civil War history.
-These can be a great addition to other accessible materials, and often describe the exhibits well enough so that people can close their eyes and imagine what it looks like.
+These can be a great addition to other accessible materials and often describe the exhibits well enough so that people can close their eyes and imagine what it looks like.

 Want to go to a museum, but can’t seem to get there?
-Or do you want to see high resolution images on your device?
-Google Arts and Culture has virtual tours of many famous museums, and high resolution artwork that is easy to enlarge and search for.
+Or do you want to see high-resolution images on your device?
+Google Arts and Culture has virtual tours of many famous museums and high-resolution artwork that is easy to enlarge and search for.
 Available on iOS and Android, it is an excellent companion when traveling.

 - VR For VI: How Visually Impaired Students Can Use Virtual Reality